-At Helena Veterinary Service we believe very strongly that preventative care is the best veterinary care.
+At Valley Veterinary Hospital of Helena we believe very strongly that preventative care is the best veterinary care.
 We recommend that all of our pet patients get regular pet wellness exams, and we make a thorough dental examination a part of each of these checkups.
 Dental problems can affect your pet's overall health in a variety of ways, from loose and missing teeth to heart and lung problems.
 We offer dental checkups as well as deep cleaning and other veterinary dental services.

 Symptoms of Pet Dental Problems

 We'll examine your pet's teeth and mouth every time she comes in for a checkup, but she may experience problems in the months between visits.
 If your pet ever experiences any of these symptoms, she may need additional dental treatment.

 - Teeth that are discolored or covered in tartar